 Daniel Talia (2012) – A key defender for the Adelaide Crows who routinely takes on and beats the opposition’s best forward.
 One of the best in the business.

-Dyson Heppell (2011) – Currently on suspension after the Essendon supplements scandal, when in few flight, there are few tougher players than the blond dreadlocked star.
+Dyson Heppell (2011) – When in full flight, there are few players who blend toughness and elegance more seamlessly than Essendon’s blond dreadlocked star.

 Dan Hannebery (2010) – At the pointy end of AFL midfielders.
 Just a gun who finds a mountain of the footy and uses it well.
 A key figure for the Swans.